twisted/txmongo/README.rst

 =======
-TxMongo
+txMongo
 =======
-:Info: See `the mongo site <http://www.mongodb.org>`_ for more information.
-See `github <http://github.com/fiorix/mongo-async-python-driver/tree>`_ for the latest source.
+:Info: See `the mongo site`_ for more information.
+See `github`_ for the latest
+       source.
 :Author: Alexandre Fiori <fiorix@gmail.com>

 About
 =====
-An asynchronous Python driver for the Mongo database, based on Twisted.
+An asynchronous Python driver for the Mongo database, using on Twisted.
 The ``txmongo`` package is an alternative to the original ``pymongo`` shipped with the Mongo database.